 How to make:

-- Mix the wheat flour, water, eggs and salt;
+- Mix the wheat flour, water, eggs, and salt;

-- Put the sauce;
+- Add the sauce;

 To understand better, we recommend watching the videos;

-Below are some videos that show how to prepare:
+We will leave below some videos that show how to prepare: